Birth Control Pills For Acne: All You Need To Know

 - History of uterine or breast cancer

 - Smoking addiction

 Females with a history of blood clots, migraines with aura, hypertensions are susceptible to strokes.
 This may make taking estrogen-containing contraceptive pills dangerous for such women.
 This is also applicable for females who smoke and are older than 35 years of age.

-Also females with gallbladder or liver disease should avoid these medicines.
-This is because the hormonal medication may make the illness worse.
-Those with a history of uterine or breast cancer should avoid estrogen-containing pills or the cancer may come back.
+Also, females with gallbladder or liver disease should avoid these medicines.
+This is because hormonal medication may make the illness worse.
+Those with a history of uterine or breast cancer should avoid estrogen-containing pills or cancer may come back.